Warehouse workers face a number of potential hazards, and often suffer serious work-related injuries. When those accidents happen, we’re here to help.

 Our Law Firm Handles Warehouse Injury Compensation Claims

-If you have been seriously injured or lost a loved one in a warehouse accident, your best course of action is to consult with an experienced North Carolina workers’ compensation lawyer.
+If you have been seriously injured or lost a loved one in a warehouse accident, your best course of action is to consult with an experienced Workers’ compensation lawyer.

 At Riddle & Brantley, our attorneys have extensive experience in workers’ compensation cases.
 Partner Chris Brantley is certified as a workers’ compensation specialist by the North Carolina State Bar.
 Attorney Adam Smith is also certified as a specialist in workers’ compensation.
 We have a track record of success in workers’ compensation matters, as you can see from our case results.

 Our team knows the workers’ compensation system well, and we serve as dedicated legal advocates for workers injured in warehousing and all types of workplace accidents.
 We have been helping injured workers for decades, and we are committed to actively pursuing the maximum benefits you are entitled to receive.
-Contact our office for a free case evaluation.
+Contact our office for a free case evaluation and speak with one of our Jacksonville workers compensation lawyers.